MichiasAsnake/Spindle/README.md

 ﻿# JobSight PMS Indicator

-A Chrome extension that adds PMS color indicators to Decopress job listings.
+A Chrome extension that adds PMS color indicators to job listings.

 ## Features